 Space Grant activities at U. H. Hilo reflect the institution's small, liberal arts college environment.
 Undergraduates awarded HSGC University Research Internships have worked with faculty mentors on a variety of topics, including land use analysis using satellite images, comparative planetary volcanology, and science curriculum development at both the university and primary levels.
 Space Grant offers a 3-unit course, "Space Science for the Elementary Classroom" for both in-service and pre-service teachers and sponsors workshops for teachers and community members on the use of the internet.
 Space Grant supports activities for the development and support of space science curricula in the schools.
 Space Grant also works cooperatively with other university and government agencies in developing and publicizing the Island of Hawai‘i as a center of space science education.

-Associate Director, Dr. Kenneth Hon
+Associate Director, Dr. Christian Andersen

 Activities at Hawai‘i Community College vary with student interests.
 Please use the links on the website for general information about the Hawai‘i Space Grant Consortium's programs and projects.